Principal Investigator

 Izumi de los Rios Kobara

-Izumi received her B.S. from MIT in Biological Engineering.
-There, she completed her thesis research on localized cancer immunotherapies with Dr. Dane Wittrup.
-In the Blish lab she is interested in studying NK cells in vaccination and influenza recognition.
-Outside of the lab she enjoys hiking, biking, and climbing in beautiful places.
+Izumi received her B.S. from MIT in Biological Engineering where she completed her thesis research on localized cancer immunotherapies with Dr. Dane Wittrup.
+In the Blish lab she is studying how NK cells influence antibody breadth in HIV and COVID-19 to inform vaccine design.
+Outside of the lab she enjoys backpacking and biking around California and cooking good food.

 Maïgane Diop